cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 ### Comments

--[] Comments are present and effectively explain longer code procedure when necessary.
+-[x] Comments are present and effectively explain longer code procedure when necessary.

 ### Code Quality

--[] Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity JavaScript Style Guide.
+-[x] Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity JavaScript Style Guide.

 ## Suggestions to Make Your Project Stand Out!